A. A. Rahim (politician, born 1980)

-Adv.
-A. A. Rahim (born 8 May 1980) is a member of Rajya Sabha from Kerala since 2022.
+A. A. Rahim (born 8 May 1980) is an Indian politician, who currently serves as a member of Rajya Sabha from Kerala, since 2022.
 He is currently officiating as the all India president of Democratic Youth Federation of India.
 Rahim is a member of the Kerala State Committee of Communist Party of India (Marxist).

-He became the second-youngest CPI(M) member to become a Rajya Sabha member, only after M. A. Baby – a Politburo member of CPI(M), in 2022.
-Rahim is a recognisable figure in Kerala's political sphere after becoming an active participant in the prime-time political debates in Malayalam channels.

-A. A. Rahim has also served as the Central Executive Committee member of Students Federation of India and the syndicate member of University of Kerala.
+In 2022, he became the second youngest CPI(M) member to become a Rajya Sabha member, after M. A. Baby.
+Rahim gained public attention after participating in prime-time television debates in Malayalam news channels.
+Rahim has also served as the Central Executive Committee member of Students Federation of India and the syndicate member of University of Kerala.

+Early life

+Rahim was born in Thycaud in Manikkal grama panchayath, near Venjaramoodu in Thiruvananthapuram district, India.
+His parents are M. Abdul Samad, a war veteran, and A. Nabeesa Beevi.
+Rahim completed his primary education at Pirappankode Government L. P. School.
+He completed SSLC from Pirappankode Government Higher Secondary School.
+Later, he did his pre-degree from NSS College Nilamel in Kollam.
+Rahim completed his bachelor's degree and post-graduate degree in Islamic History from University College, Thiruvananthapuram.
+Later, he graduated in law from Kerala Law Academy Law College, Thiruvananthapuram and enrolled as a lawyer in Bar Council of Kerala.
+He continued his research in Islamic History at the University of Kerala on the topic "print media and the Muslim renaissance movements in Kerala".
+Rahim also holds a diploma in journalism from Bharatiya Vidya Bhavan, Thiruvananthapuram.
+He has briefly worked as a journalist at Kairali TV.